VIX and US futures along with risk currencies confirm shift in sentiment

 Great VPA lessons on the CAD/JPY

-Some classic price action on the CAD/JPY daily chart and in particular several volume price analysis lessons to take away.
+Great Volume Price Analysis Lessons On The CAD/JPY Some classic price action on the CAD/JPY daily chart, and in particular, several volume price analysis lessons to take away.
 First, note the volume anomaly on the wide spread up candle.
-Volume is average and therefore the market makers are not participating as the trap is prepared.
-Clearly volume and price are not in agreement and a sure signal of weakness ahead.
-The price waterfall duly develops and note the rising volume in a falling market confirming the strength of the trend.
-Finally in the last few days we have had a two bar reversal on good volume with the currency pair looking weak.
+Volume is average, so the market makers are not participating, as the trap is set.
+Clearly, volume and price are not in agreement, and this is a sure signal of weakness ahead.
+The price waterfall is developing as expected, and note the rising volume in a falling market, confirming the strength of the trend.
+Finally, in the last few days, we have had a two-bar reversal on good volume, with the currency pair looking weak.
 And remember, the Canadian dollar is closely associated with oil and with the recent fall in oil prices, this has also been reflected in the currency and one of the topics I cover in my free forex webclass.
-I explain this in more detail in my free forex webclass - click to join here...
+Volume Price Analysis (VPA) 101: A Beginner's Introduction Volume Price Analysis (VPA)...

 Read More